-9.49.2 Flow graph segment <stop-component>
+9.49.2 Flow graph segment <stop-alive-component>

-The <stop-component> flow graph segment in Figure 127 describes the stopping of a parallel test component, i.e., not the MTC or module control.
-The effect is that the test case verdict TC-VERDICT and the list of terminated test components (DONE) are updated and that the component is deleted from the module state.
-The <stop-component> flow graph assumes that the identifier of the component to be stopped is on top of the value stack of the component that executes the segment.
+The <stop-alive-component> flow graph segment in Figure 126 describes the stopping of a parallel test component, i.e., not the MTC or module control, which has been created with an alive clause.
+The effect is that the test case verdict TC-VERDICT and the list of terminated test components (DONE) are updated and that the component changes its status to BLOCKED.
+The <stop-alive-component> flow graph assumes that the identifier of the component to be stopped is on top of the value stack of the component that executes the segment.

-Figure 127/Z.143 - Flow graph segment <stop-component>
+Figure 126 - Flow graph segment <stop-alive-component>